 Digital Printables

-Digital printables are instant, downloadable files — wall art, planners, or cards that someone can receive and use right away.
-They work as last-minute gifts because there's no shipping involved and the buyer decides what gets printed.
+Digital printables are instant, downloadable files - wall art, planners, or cards someone can use right away.
+They work as last-minute gifts because there’s no shipping and the buyer decides what gets printed.
+For higher-margin sellers, bundle a digital printable as the immediate deliverable while a matching physical product ships behind it - the same “digital insurance” play, applied at the product-design level.

 Lightweight Stickers and Postcards